Princess Buchanan: Brief redemption arc and departure

 While on suspension, Princess learns that the dead body of Dr. Ashdown has been found.
 Rosie alleges that Princess murdered him, and after DI Mick Hartley (Martin Walsh) finds a deleted email reading that he was going to fire Princess, she becomes a suspect.
 Princess tells Mick and Rob Hollins (Chris Walker) that they argued prior to his death, but that she is not responsible for his murder.
 She is later cleared from suspicion.
 During her suspension period, she feels down and Sid visits her to invite her along on a rapid response shift.
 He hopes that the shift will lift her spirits and she performs well on the shift.
 However, she confides in Sid that the shift did nothing for her mindset and that she only wants to continue her medical training since she feels she is not good at anything else.
 However, after she is allowed to return to work, Princess reaches a "turning point".
 She sees patients Ellie (Rosalind Ayres) and her husband and carer, John Chilton (Martin Jarvis); Ellie has dementia and refers to Princess by the wrong name, which annoys her.
 John then snaps at her when she tells him to consider getting his eyes tested, claiming he cannot drive.
 The case later "ultimately proves to be a tuning point for Princess" and a more compassionate side to the character was shown.

 Over the duration of numerous months, Timblick noted that the character had made a conscious effort to "turn over a new leaf" and get on with her colleagues at the Mill.
 She becomes keen to impress them and pitches that an ultrasound machine be supplied for the Mill from the partners' budget, to which she gets told no. However, she secures an ultrasound using her uncle, to which Sid thanks her for.
 However, after Scarlett secretly breaks the machine, Princess goes "on the warpath" with a strong belief that Scarlett is responsible.
 After nobody believes Princess and become disinterested in her fury, she "realises that nobody is on her side and has decided... to hell with 'em all!"
 She starts being rude to her colleagues and patients again, as well as contacting a doctor from a different surgery about getting a job there.
 It was confirmed that this had formed the start of her exit, with Princess' final scenes set to air after being let go from the Mill.
 After discovering Valerie forged a prescription, Princess exposes her at the Mill's Christmas party.
 She then argues with Karen Hollins (Jan Pearson) on her way out from the Mill, after which Karen has a heart attack.
 Princess visits her in hospital, where Karen advises her to use her potential to become a better person.
-Following her exit, White took to Instagram to thank the soap for a "amazing, whirlwind 10 months", as well as thanking the cast and crew for being hardworking while also "creating such a warm, welcoming working space".
+Following her exit, White took to Instagram to thank the soap for an "amazing, whirlwind 10 months", as well as thanking the cast and crew for being hardworking while also "creating such a warm, welcoming working space".